hxAri/Penguin/README.md

 * Openbox

 ## Dependency
-Does Penguin require additional dependencies?
+Does **[Penguin](https://github.com/hxAri/Penguin)** require additional dependencies?
 Yeah, but not much.
-All the required dependencies are all in a file called dependencies, you can read them with your favorite `cat` in the Terminal Emulator.
+All the required dependencies are all in a file called **dependencies**, you can read them with your favorite `cat` in the Terminal Emulator.

 ## Environment
-If Penguin uses the Shell as a programming language, does it require virtualization such as a Virtual Environment in the Python language?
-It can be yes or no, the environment here is intended to be a different situation because Penguin is typed on a Laptop/PC so the **development** environment means that you will never install it, just create a system file folder like `{distro}-fs`
+If **[Penguin](https://github.com/hxAri/Penguin)** uses the Shell as a programming language, does it require virtualization such as a Virtual Environment in the Python language?
+It can be yes or no, the environment here is intended to be a different situation because **[Penguin](https://github.com/hxAri/Penguin)** is typed on a Laptop/PC so the **development** environment means that you will never install it, just create a system file folder like `{distro}-fs`

 Meanwhile, the **production** environment is where you actually run it on your Termux and, you will actually install it.
+If you want to change the **[Penguin](https://github.com/hxAri/Penguin)** environment you just need to change the contents of the **environment** file to the environment you want (**production** is set to default)

+#### Warning
+If you set it to development and run it in Termux it will probably cause permission errors

 ## Installation
-How to install Penguin?
+How to install **[Penguin](https://github.com/hxAri/Penguin)**?
 You don't need to bother with that problem, just clone or download the source code from this repository.
 ```sh
 git clone https://github.com/hxAri/Penguin
 ```